drandreaskrueger/lockbydir/README.md

 ### @mechanism:

-A lock is represented by a lockdir, in the current directory.
+A lock is represented by a lockdir, in the current directory (or a RAMDISK).

 * While it exists, and its filedate is recent, the lock is 'locked'.
 * If the file does not exist, or is timed out, the lock is 'unlocked'.

-Users need not care about the lockdir, but access the lock class simply by two functions:
+Users need not care about the lockdir, but access the lock by two simple functions:
 * **.LoopWhileLocked_ThenLocking()** and
 * **.unlocking()**

 ### @parameters

-Default TIMEOUT, and PATIENCE can be changed in each DLock instance, or by subclassing DLock.
+TIMEOUT, and PATIENCE can be changed in each DLock instance, or by subclassing DLock.

 * TIMEOUT: Seconds after which the lock opens automatically.
 * PATIENCE: Seconds after which no more hope to acquire the lock.